clbarnes/frame_annotator/README.md

 Other
 =====
+CTRL + j to Jump to a frame
-CTRL + s to save
+CTRL + s to Save
 CTRL + z to undo
-CTRL + r to redo
+CTRL + r to Redo
-CTRL + h to show this message
+CTRL + h to show this Help message
 ```

 #### Examples